10 ways you can earn money by playing video games

 Video game guides have been around since gaming began, a saving grace to any of us who’ve previously been stuck on a mission.
 Every gamer needs a handy guide at one point or another, making these a legitimate option to consider when it comes to earning money through video games.

 For video guides, you may be employed by an outlet to create short, to-the-point video walkthroughs and guides, or you could tie this in with the YouTube content creation method we mentioned earlier and host them on your own channel.
 The rate of pay will depend on whether you’re being contracted by a company or going it alone.
-Check out our Talent and Hosting & Presenting sectors to see if we have any of these positions on our platform currently.
+Check out our Talent tag to see if we have any of these positions on our platform currently.

 Game reviewing & journalism